 - 14-day trial: Fictionary offers a 14-day free trial, which gives you ample time to test the software and see if it's the right fit for your editing needs without any financial commitment.

-- Relatively affordable (even though we don't like subscriptions): Despite being a subscription-based service, Fictionary's pricing tiers are quite reasonable compared to other editing tools, making it an affordable option for writers and editors of all levels.
+- Relatively affordable (even though I don't like subscriptions): Despite being a subscription-based service, Fictionary's pricing tiers are quite reasonable compared to other editing tools, making it an affordable option for writers and editors of all levels.

 - Easy to Use: Fictionary boasts an intuitive interface that makes it simple for users to navigate and make the most of the software's features without feeling overwhelmed.